Twitter temporarily blocks U.S. Republican Greene for COVID-19 posts

+(Corrects the second paragraph to include all under 65, not just non-obese under 65)

-July 20 (Reuters) - Twitter Inc (TWTR.N) on Monday said it temporarily suspended Republican U.S. Representative Marjorie Taylor Greene's account for tweets which violated the social media's misinformation policy on COVID-19.
+(Reuters) -Twitter Inc on Monday said it temporarily suspended Republican U.S. Representative Marjorie Taylor Greene’s account for tweets which violated the social media’s misinformation policy on COVID-19.

 Greene posted that the coronavirus is not dangerous for non-obese people and those under 65, and that organizations should not force “non-FDA” approved vaccines or masks.
 These tweets have been labeled as “misleading” by the platform.

-The United States is using vaccines made by Pfizer Inc (PFE.N), Moderna Inc (MRNA.O) and Johnson & Johnson (JNJ.N) under Food and Drug Administration's emergency use authorization.
+The United States is using vaccines made by Pfizer Inc, Moderna Inc and Johnson & Johnson under Food and Drug Administration’s emergency use authorization.
 None of these vaccines are fully approved but numerous studies have proven their efficacy.

 “We took enforcement action on the account @mtgreenee for violations of the Twitter Rules, specifically the COVID-19 misleading information policy,” a Twitter spokesperson said in an emailed statement.